magento/devdocs/src/_includes/upgrade/uct-error-reference.md

 ### Custom code

 Critical errors are raised when the custom code is referencing entities that are not present in the target {{site.data.var.ee}} version.
-Also these critical errors are reported when there are some critical coding standards transgressed.
+These errors are also reported when critical coding standards have been broken.

 {:.error-table}
 | Error code | Error description | Suggested action |